-spectacles were of great size.
+"I can recall Mr. Simson's appearance quite vividly.
+He affected the old fashioned costume, sometimes wearing knee breeches and buckles.
+He was above the average height, very stiff' and upright in his bearing.
+His hair was white and worn in long wavy locks.
+His spectacles were of great size.
 His habitual walk was in short, quick steps and he carried a silver headed cane, upon which he would lean when seated.
 His voice was not musical and he rarely laughed.
 He was exacting and even tyrannical - would not endure criticism or contradiction.
 As he was quite wealthy and of benevolent instincts, he was, no doubt occasionally imposed upon.
 There were men he did not like and he let them perceive it quickly.
 He wrote a good hand; his signature was of the John Hancock style."

-As mentioned above, Sampson owned a large estate in Yonkers, New York, and resided there in a large house called the Old Homestead.
+As mentioned above, Sampson owned a large estate in Yonkers, New York and resided there in a large house called the Old Homestead.
 There he employed "several old family servants, some of whom had been slaves."

-It has been said that he was an eccentric person with utopian ideas.
+"It has been said that he was an eccentric person with utopian ideas.
 Perhaps his years of seclusion tended to make his ways peculiar.
 His ideas were certainly novel and stimulating.
 Among them was his belief that Jewish societies should not lend their funds at interest to synagogues, as they were wont to do.
 This view was, of course, based upon the Bible.
-Inline with his belief, he prohibited the North American Relief Society from lending its funds to any Jewish institution.
-[The Rise of the Jewish Community of New York 1654-1860]
+In line with his belief, he prohibited the North American Relief Society from lending its funds to any Jewish institution."

 Sampson was interested in a wide variety of affairs including prison reform and the politics of Westchester County.
 He closely followed the religious and charitable activities of organizations that functioned in the vicinity of Yonkers.
+"He was a great admirer of Andrew Jackson and preserved a stick presented to him by the President."
 He was very interested in agricultural affairs and fascinated by new machinery.